What symptoms might suggest that you could benefit from outpatient treatment?

 - Clients may self pay as well

-How do I get started?Contact our caring and professional intake screeners at 1-800-437-5405.
+How do I get started?Contact our Central Referral Specialists at 1-877-228-9177.
 If you have already scheduled an intake, click on the links below for information about your first appointment and paperwork you can complete ahead of time.

-In order to get started, all you need to do is contact our intake department at 1-800-437-5405 and state that you are interested in receiving outpatient services.
-You will talk with an intake screener on the telephone, and be set up for your initial intake assessment.
+In order to get started, please contact our Central Referral at 1-877-228-9177 and state that you are interested in receiving outpatient services.
+You will speak with a Referral Specialist on the phone, and be set up for your initial intake assessment.
 This professional will gather information about you and set you up with a therapist who is qualified, empathetic and trained to work with the symptoms and concerns you are dealing with.
 Your therapist will collaboratively work with you and design your treatment strategies to best match your desires and needs for treatment.

-Please print, complete, and bring this form for individuals ages 18 and above to your first appointment.
+Please print, complete, and bring this form to your first appointment for individuals ages 18 and above who are requesting therapy services.